Search This Blog

 Aesculus californica - California Buckeye

-The California buckeye is are beautiful native tree.
+The California buckeye is a beautiful native tree.
 Unlike most members of the genus Aesculus, A. californica blooms after the foliage appears and is often summer deciduous in its native habitat.
 Reported to be a slow grower, it can put on several feet a year when young if properly cared for.
 Generally up to 20' but can become larger if near water.
 With age it develops a great broad spreading dome-shaped canopy.
 Can be multi-stemmed or with a single stem.

 Here is a nice specimen on 17th and East Cliff in the winter.